ray77/tfmxplayxm/README.md

 The Player / Converter strives to meet Turrican 2 standards.
 The new XM Converter generates an easily editable, readable XM file.
 (No data mush like with similar converters.)
 Macros are mapped to additional tracks using XM note parameters.
 As a result, the converted songs may not sound 100% like the original, but they are easy to edit.

-XM-CONVERTER - ALPHA-VERSION: Only testet with T2_WORLD1_SONG0 *wait for updates*
+XM-CONVERTER - EARLY ALPHA-VERSION: Only testet with T2_WORLD1_SONG0 *wait for updates*

 ## Runtime keys